JAndrzGutierrez/JAndrzGutierrez.github.io/README.md

 Your work must:

 - Use semantic markup for HTML and CSS, adhering to best practices.
-- Use CSS GRID to create a multi-column layout.
+- Use CSS GRID and Flexbox.
-- Use Flexbox for content
 - Must be mobile mobile first, then tablet and desktop responsive.
-- Must pull in projects via API call from google sheet
+- Must implement jquery to extend functionality by implementing one of the following
+	1. 3rd party api
+	2. Animations
+	3. Some kind of Game logic
-- Be deployed and accessible online either via Github Pages or Surge.
+- Be deployed and accessible online either via Github Pages.
 ---

 ## Necessary Deliverables

-- An About, Projects, Contact form
+- An About, Projects and Contact page.
 - Site must be created using a "mobile first" approach.
 - A Git repository, hosted on your personal GitHub, that includes a link to your hosted site.
 Site url should be in the form of githubusername.github.io.
 - Repo must contain frequent commits (min 15+) dating back to the beginning of the project.
 - An updated project workshheet will all sections filled out accordingly.
 - An in-class demo of the site that shows off the interactions you worked on.
-- A mobile nav that expands and collapses when a user clicks on the hamburger icon.

 ## Portfolio Samples